KeckObservatory/mKTL/README.md

 applications programming interface (API) at W. M. Keck Observatory (WMKO).
-The goal of KTL is to standardize interprocess communications, providing a common API to access commands and telemetry for systems across the observatory, regardless of the specific communication method (EPICS, MUSIC, RPC, etc.) used by that system.
+The goal of KTL is to standardize interprocess communications, providing a common API to access commands and telemetry for systems across the observatory, regardless of the specific communication method (mKTL, EPICS, MUSIC, RPC, etc.) used by that system.

 As the successor to KTL, mKTL is intended to be a super-set of the fundamental publish/subscribe and request/response aspects of KTL; the main departures for